draconisPW/PWMAngband/docs/option.rst

 ..

+Use white color for torch-lit grids in towns ``view_white_light`` This option causes special "torch-lit" grids to be displayed in "white" instead of "yellow" while in a town.

+..

 Use special color for party leader ``highlight_leader`` This option activates a special color scheme for party leaders, so that party members can quickly determine who's the leader and follow that player in